kape142/HTTP-2-server/README.md

 ```

 ## Benchmarking
-The test is not opimized for HTTP2's specific functionality
+The test is not opimized for HTTP2's specific functionality.
+The test is using network communication.
+For better accuracy minimize your network traffic before starting the test.

 Run benchmark with docker compose (from project root):
 ```cs